The Gymnosperm Database

 Australia: N Queensland, Bellenden Ker Range, at 900–1500 m elevation (Silba 1986).
 You can also create a highly detailed map, and access specimen data, using the "search" function at the Australia Virtual Herbarium.

-The WCMC found that "Wherever logging is allowed exploitation has been very heavy and populations have declined.
+The World Conservation Monitoring Centre (2001) found that "Wherever logging is allowed exploitation has been very heavy and populations have declined.
 A large percentage of the forests is now protected."

 Remarkable Specimens